7:00AM to 5:00PM

-But maybe like most of us you take your clean tap water for granted.
-Maybe you’re not sure what’s actually in your water supply, whether it needs filtering, or which is the best filtration system for you and your loved ones.
+But maybe, like most of us, you take your clean tap water for granted.
+Perhaps you’re unsure what’s actually in your water supply, whether it needs filtering, or which is the best filtration system for you and your loved ones.

-Then, read on.
-We’re about to take a deep dive into our Gold Coast water supply, our drinking habits, the benefits of water and proper hydration and the benefits of filtration and the options available for doing so.
+Then, we suggest you read on.
+We’re about to take a deep dive into our Gold Coast water supply, our drinking habits, the benefits of water and proper hydration, the benefits of filtration and the options available for doing so.

-You’re gonna want to ‘drink all this in’ so, get comfy.
+You’re going to want to ‘drink all this in’ so, get comfy.

-How many of the following ‘ingredients’ do you think we might find in our water?
+How many of the following ‘ingredients’ do you think we might find in our water supply?
 It certainly doesn’t sound like a recipe for anything that’s supposed to be good for you, now, does it?

-Truth is, all of these nasties could very well be lurking in your next glass of refreshing tap water.
-YUM!!!
+The truth is, all of these nasties could very well be lurking in your next glass of refreshing tap water.
+Yum!
+Thirsty yet?

 And, if you’re following the recommended consumption of 8 glasses a day, think about how many of these could be coursing through your system right now!

-While the benefits of drinking water in a controlled environment definitely outweigh the risks, the potential risk remains.
+While the benefits of drinking water in a controlled environment outweigh the risks, the potential threat remains.
 Here’s what could potentially be lurking in our drinking water:

 Tap water may contain impurities, both natural and artificial.
-Some are harmless, others affect what the water looks, tastes or smells like.
-However, others can give you an immediate infection or slowly damage your health over a long period of time.
+Some are harmless, and others affect what the water looks, tastes or smells like.
+However, others can give you a primary infection or slowly damage your health over a long period.

 Some chemicals (such as chlorine and fluoride) are added to your water in the treatment plant.
 There are ongoing discussions over potential health risks as a result of this.
 But the benefits of using the chemicals are still thought to outweigh any potential risk.